cmse822/cmse822.github.io/projects.md

 Note that for many of these project topics, parallel code can easily be obtained online. _You must develop your own original code to address your problem_.
 Researching your problem on the web is expected and encouraged, but I recommend you avoid looking directly at someone's code for inspiration.

+Final project reports will be graded based on [this rubric](assets/projectRubric.pdf).

 ### 1. Heat Equation

 See Section 31.3 of [HPSC](assets/EijkhoutIntroToHPC2020.pdf).